 - rough details about what application and what platform you are using

 - your current geographic location (a rough approximation by IP address)

-- that your email address is actually used ("alive")
+- that your email address is actually used ("active")

 This is almost the same information websites commonly collect about you during normal web surfing.
 While browsing has the same privacy implications, what makes remote content in messages different is that it is targeted at you initially, so you can assume your access is directly linkable to your email address.
 This is also why spam often contains remote images (also known as "web bugs") which allow the spammer to mark your address as valid if the image is ever loaded.

 How does Thunderbird protect my privacy?

 By default, Thunderbird blocks, and does not download, remote content so that the sender does not get any information about you.
 Instead, it displays a notification bar with the message To protect your privacy, Thunderbird has blocked remote content in this message.

 Display remote content for a particular message, sender or website

 If you trust the sender, you can allow remote content to be downloaded.
 Emails look much better with images and stylesheets turned on.
 To load remote content, clickin the notification bar and select one of the following options:

 - to show remote content just for this particular message;

 - to display remote content by default (see next section);